Sustainability

 Compliance Manual

-The Compliance Manual outlines the rules for ensuring compliance by officers and employees of the Central Glass Group based on the Central Glass Group’s Code of Conduct.
+The Compliance Manual outlines the rules for ensuring compliance by officers and employees of the Central Glass Group based on Our Values and Responsibilities.
 It explains the relevant laws and norms by relationship, including customers, suppliers, communities, and society.
 Employees can refer to it whenever necessary.

 The Compliance Manual includes sections on Compliance with Anti-Monopoly Law and Gifts and Entertainment (Including Overseas) to ensure transparency in our relationships with customers and suppliers.
 In addition, the Anti-Monopoly Law Observance Committee has been working to ensure familiarity with legal compliance with regard to observing the Anti-Monopoly Law.